Dodgers' Dustin May gets 100% real on injury return after 'life-altering event'

 His recovery prevented him from lifting more than 10 pounds for six months, delaying his return to baseball even further.

 Now fully healthy, Dustin May is competing for a spot in the Dodgers' 2025 starting rotation.
-When healthy, the third-round draft pick has been superb for the Dodgers, amassing a 3.10 earned-run average and 174 strikeouts in 46 games (34 of them starts) since making his MLB debut in 2019.
-However, injuries have limited him to just 20 starts from 2021-2023.
+When healthy, the third-round draft pick has been superb for Los Angeles, amassing a 3.10 earned-run average and 174 strikeouts in 46 games (34 of them starts) since making his MLB debut in 2019.
+However, injuries have limited him to just 20 starts from 2021 to 2023.

 Manager Dave Roberts acknowledged the competition, as noted by Bill Plunkett of the Southern California News Group, saying: